SherifElMahdi/CVWorkshop/README.md

 ### Step 3

-Ask your proctor for the TAR file then load from it using the following command
+Ask your proctor for the TAR file then load it using the following command:
 ```
 docker load < cv_workshop.tar
 ```